Online Local Advertising for Small Businesses: How Neighbors Find You Online

 While big brands can buy attention with their enormous budgets, in this market, small players win in other ways — through location.
 Online local advertising makes your business appear where it matters most: in “near me” searches, on Google Maps, and in local feeds.

 Think Central Perk cafe from Friends.
-Our six favourite characters hung out there every day, not because of Gunther's expensive advertising, but because it was close by, familiar, and easy to get to.
+Our six favourite characters hung out there every day, not because of Gunther's expensive local advertising online, but because it was close by, familiar, and easy to get to.
 Once they had found it, they continued to visit it for ten seasons and 236 episodes.
 It’s a lot of coffee!

-This article is about the best channels for online local advertising and practical strategies.
-And how these advertising ideas for small businesses help to drive calls and bookings, and grow your business.
+This article is about the best channels for local advertising online and practical strategies.
+And how these local business advertising ideas help to drive calls and bookings, and grow your business.

 Every Small Business Hits These Walls — You’re Not Alone